confidential-containers/td-shim/doc/tdshim_spec.md

-If the payload does not follow Linux Boot Protocol, TD Shim shall follow X64 calling convention to call the kernel entrypoint and pass a new payload HOB as the first parameter.
+If the payload does not follow Linux Boot Protocol, TD Shim shall follow X64 calling convention to call the kernel entrypoint and pass a new payload HOB as the first parameter, and the memory address where the payload is loaded as the second parameter.
  * For PE/COFF image, MSVC X64 calling convention must be used.
-RCX must hold the payload HOB address.
+RCX must hold the payload HOB address, RDX must hold the address where payload is loaded.
  * For ELF image, System-V ABI AMD64 calling convention must be used.
-RDI must hold the payload HOB address.
+RDI must hold the payload HOB address, RSI must hold the address where payload is loaded.
  * All rest are same as above.

 ### UEFI Interface